pnp-protocol/contracts/README.md

 ----- Design of pnp smart contracts -----

+- stick a diagram of modular design here and link to how it works docs
 ### PNP-Factory.sol
 #### erc1155 part
 This contract inherits ERC1155 token standard from openzeppelin with vanilla implementation.